Clydesdale

 Life in Clydesdale revolves around the land, with rural properties and farming pursuits defining the area's rhythm.
 The nearby town of Singleton, approximately 20–30 kilometres away, provides residents with access to schools, shopping, healthcare, and services.
 The wider Hunter Valley offers a rich backdrop of wineries, national parks, and heritage sites, making Clydesdale suitable for those seeking a peaceful rural lifestyle within reach of regional amenities.

-Clydesdale falls under postcode 2330 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Upper Hunter electorate.
+Clydesdale falls under postcode 2330 and is governed by the Singleton Council (Local Government Area).
+For federal elections, residents vote in the electorate of Macquarie, while state elections fall under the Upper Hunter electorate.

 📍 Location